-The following description of the Bank of Hawaii Retirement Savings Plan (the "Plan") provides only general information.
+The following description of the Bank of Hawaii Retirement Savings Plan (the "Plan") provides only general information about the Plan's provisions.
 Participants should refer to the Plan Document for a more complete description of the Plan's provisions.

 General